 Spending time with animals, or even just looking at animals in a book or on the television, can be comforting to seniors who have dementia.
 Activities can range from petting a cat to looking through a pet magazine.

 In Home Care Services and Dementia Care

-Seniors who have Alzheimer's or dementia require specialized in home care services.
+Seniors with dementia or who have Alzheimer's require specialized in home care services.
 A reputable home care agency, such as Alegre Home Care, will ensure that their in home caregivers receive dementia care training.
 The advantage to hiring an in home caregiver is this specialized, professional type of care.

-If you have questions about our home or Alzheimer's care in San Francisco or the surrounding areas, please contact Alegre Home Care at one of our Northern California locations.
-We have offices located in San Francisco, Oakland, San Rafael, Santa Rosa, San Mateo, San Jose, Modesto, and Stockton and we serve the counties in the surrounding areas.
+If you have questions about our home care or Alzheimer's care for seniors in San Francisco or the surrounding areas, please contact Alegre Home Care at one of our Northern California locations.
+As one of the top home care agencies in San Francisco, we have offices located in Oakland, San Rafael, Santa Rosa, San Mateo, San Jose, Modesto, and Stockton and we serve the counties in the surrounding areas.